bhstark2/latency/report.md

 data centers and CDN servers geographically close to their customers.

 As CPU speeds increase, processing time (d) shrinks.
-Currently, over all but the shortest of network paths (e.g. inside a data center), processing time is negligible compared to other delays.
+Currently, over all but the shortest of network paths (e.g., inside a data center), processing time is negligible compared to other delays.

 Other overheads (e) depend on the network technologies being used, but,